berthu/PrimeControls/README.md

 - `FreqResponseEval(num, den, omega)` evaluates the frequency response G(j*omega) of  a transfer function with `num`,`den` being the coefficients of its numerator and denominator respectively
-- `MagContrib(num, den, omega)` evaluates the magnitude of a frequency response given a frequency `omega` and transfer function coefficients
+- `MagContrib(num, den, c)` evaluates the magnitude of a frequency response given a complex point `c` and transfer function coefficients
-- `PhaseContrib(num, den, omega)` evaluates the phase of a frequency response given a frequency `omega` and transfer function coefficients
+- `PhaseContrib(num, den, c)` evaluates the phase of a frequency response given a complex point `c` and transfer function coefficients